-MNU is a chemical which is incredibly carcinogenic and leads directly to significant genetic damage which reliably causes cancer in animal species.
-It is almost exclusively used for research purposes, so long-term human exposure is negligible, although it is strongly assumed that the chemical is highly carcinogenic in humans as it is in other species.
+MNU is a chemical that is incredibly carcinogenic and leads directly to significant genetic damage, which reliably causes cancer in animal species.
+It is almost exclusively used for research purposes, so long-term human exposure is negligible.
+However, it is strongly assumed that the chemical is highly carcinogenic in humans as it is in other species.

 Testosterone-Prostate Cancer Results

 In the group which received Testosterone but were not exposed to MNU, 10 to 18 percent of the rats ended up experiencing prostate cancer.
-The use of Testosterone did not lead to a definite increase in tumors in any particular area of the rodent body, but these rats did experience an increase in cancer rates as compared to rats which received no Testosterone at all.
+The use of Testosterone did not lead to a definite increase in tumors in any particular area of the rodent body.
+Still, these rats did experience an increase in cancer rates as compared to rats, which received no Testosterone at all.

-This means that, Testosterone increases the carcinogenic activity of MNU upon the prostate, and that, without Testosterone, MNU has no meaningful effects on the prostate, in spite of being highly carcinogenic in other respects.
+This means that Testosterone increases the carcinogenic activity of MNU upon the prostate and that, without Testosterone, MNU has no meaningful effects on the prostate, despite being highly carcinogenic in other respects.